jaredcoderman/taxi-service-final/README.md

 ### Docker Issues

+**"The system cannot find the file specified" or "Cannot connect to Docker daemon":**
+- **Docker Desktop is not running!** Start Docker Desktop application and wait for it to fully initialize
+- Check Docker is running: `docker ps` (should not give an error)
+- On Windows/Mac, look for the Docker whale icon in your system tray

 **Port 3306 already in use:**
 - Stop any local MariaDB/MySQL services
 - Or change the port in `docker-compose.yml`: `"3307:3306"` and update `application.properties`

 **Container won't start:**
 - Check Docker is running: `docker ps`
-- Check logs: `docker-compose logs mariadb`
+- Check logs: `docker compose logs mariadb` or `docker-compose logs mariadb`

 ### Application Won't Start